qrvey/partner-portal/docs/deployment/08-Multi Tenant Solutions/multi-tenant-security-architecture.md

 }
 ```

-The only users who need Qrvey accounts created for them in the platform, are the users who will be accessing Qrvey Composer UI directly, as opposed to the embedded widgets.
+The "`userId`" users are those that need Qrvey accounts in order to access and manage Qrvey data and content directly through the Composer and Admin Center UIs, as well as programmatically via the API; as opposed to those that consume embedded widgets.
 These users will almost always either be the direct employees or partner contractors working for the SaaS organization.
-There will only likely be a few dozen of these types of user accounts, and all of these user accounts can be created programmatically via the API.
+There will only likely be a few dozen of these types of user accounts, which can be created through the Admin Center as well as programmatically via the API.

 ## Authorization